anicacancar/Mobile-Price-Prediction-using-Machine-Learning-algorithm/README.md

 2. Naive Bayes - accuracy = 79%
 3. KNN - accuracy = 67%
 4. Neural Network - accuracy = 99%

+For more details check out the report in the files above.